Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 Whilst most whitening pastes rely on their increased abrasivity to help lift surface stains, there is no reason why Denttabs can’t help whiten teeth, slowly and gently.

-However, much will depend on you existing tooth staining and your diet.
+However, much will depend on your existing tooth staining and your diet.
 Drinks like coffee and red wine will stain the teeth over time.

 Now, I don’t understand all the science in the ingredients and chemicals used in toothpastes and I am not going to try and give you a lesson in it either.